 This is the kind of automation that has powered the 3000 as long as it’s run in businesses.
 The server is built to withstand ignorance.
 The prospect of becoming invisible at a company does not tip the server into failure.
 The email came from the OpenMPE mail server, once a resource for news about getting MPE/iX into open development.

 The University of Tennessee at Chattanooga is the host for 3000 mailing lists.
 The best known is 3000-L, plus another private list for masters of 3000 development.
 Then there’s OpenMPE-L, starting in the 2000s.
 It was never a lively spot like 3000-L. OpenMPE was a defiant flag waving in the breeze of the 3000’s future.

-A decade ago this month, the days devolved into the time of disputes.
+A decade ago this month, the days began to devolve into the time of disputes.
 The formal mission of the group, to liberate MPE/iX code and take it to a community of developers, emerged at last.
 OpenMPE could not count itself among the license holders of HP’s limited source code distribution.
-Code on a CD sat on a desk for awhile, but the $10,000 fee went unpaid.
+Code on a CD sat on a desk for a while, but the $10,000 fee went unpaid.
 The organization spurred the existence of a community-level license.
 It could not hold itself together long enough to become the repository it wanted to be.